Ban Rak Thai: A charming Yunnanese village in Mae Hong Son

 Jee Lee cafe

-In this cafe you will find a traditional Chinese meat and vegetable soup that you can cook yourself.
+In this cafe (Google Map) you will find a traditional Chinese meat and vegetable soup that you can cook yourself.
 The cost of the set is only 800 baht per pot, which will be enough to feed 4-5 people.
 Here you will also find the famous steamed Chinese buns.

 The pot is filled with water or broth, and when the water comes to a boil, chopped vegetables, pieces of meat and other products are poured into the pot – and soon it all becomes a delicious soup.